grob0/twitter-switch-share/README.md

 This project is my first Python project, so any suggestion on best practices or pull requests to improve the software is welcomed.

 Finally, thanks to [Javi Marina](https://www.github.com/javmarina) for the idea of uploading the media to Google Drive, since initially the script was done to only download locally.

+## TODO

+1. The script works fine on Windows.
+There are some compatibility issues on Linux.
+2. To make it more robust, it'll be better to look for tweets that were created with 'Nintendo Switch Share' instead of the hashtag